lzhengchun/lzhengchun.github.io/Research.md

 ---
 ## Machine Learning

 I am quite enthusiastic about using artificial intelligence techniques to solve practical problems and make our life better.
 I keep learning AI related advances in my spare time solely driven by interests.
 Recently, we used machine learning algorithms to explain / predict wide area data transfer performance.
-I also worked to use deep reinforcement learning to achieve a smart data transfer node, we consider it as the first step to smart HPCC.
+I also worked on using deep reinforcement learning to achieve a smart data transfer node, we consider it as a baby-step towards smart High Performance Computing and Communication (HPCC).